pokoot/Vim/README.md

 vim
 ===

-A complete vim plugin collection for best experience as a LAMP programmer
+A complete vim plugin collection.
+The plugin collection includes most of the popular plugin as a web programmer.